yodak025/Rustic_Pac-Man/UI_ARCHITECTURE.md

 ## Summary

 This document describes the UI component architecture for Rustic Pac-Man, organized in four hierarchical levels (components → common → layout → pages) following SOLID principles and Atomic Design methodology.
 It defines component boundaries, composition rules, state integration patterns, and modification strategies.
+This architecture has recently undergone an integral redesign to achieve a clean, retro-cool aesthetic.
 Read this when creating new UI components, refactoring existing ones, or understanding the frontend architecture.

 ---